odemur/java-spring-boot-crud/README.md

    mvn java-spring-boot-crud:run
  ```

- Open http://localhost:8080/ in your browser and enjoy!
+ Open http://localhost:8080/ in your browser.